Alphonso Davies: 2020–present: Domestic success and contract extension

 On October 24, Davies was forced off in the third minute of play in an eventual 5–0 home win over Eintracht Frankfurt in the Bundesliga, after sustaining an injury to his right ankle; it was later announced that he was expected to remain sidelined for 6 to 8 weeks.

 Davies finished in third place for the 2020 Golden Boy award, behind Erling Haaland and Ansu Fati.
 On February 11, 2021, he played in a 1–0 win over Tigres UANL in the 2020 FIFA Club World Cup Final.

-On January 5, 2022, Davies tested positive for COVID-19, prompting Bayern to do further tests and on January 14, it was revealed that he had developed mild myocarditis; he was unable to train with the rest of the Bayern squad.
-Davies is fully vaccinated against COVID-19 and had received his booster shot in December 2021.

 On October 8, Davies sustained a cranial bruise while taking a foot to the face in the 45th minute in a challenge with Dortmund's Jude Bellingham of a 2–2 away draw.

 On March 4, 2023, Davies made his 100th Bundesliga appearance in Bayern's 2–1 victory over VfB Stuttgart, which made him the youngest non-German to reach that feat for Bayern Munich.
 On May 8, 2024, he scored his first Champions League goal in the semi-final second leg, which granted his team a 1–0 away lead against Real Madrid, before conceding two late goals and losing 4–3 on aggregate.
 On February 4, 2025, he extended his contract with the club until 2030.
-Davies scored a 94th-minute equalizer against Celtic in the Champions League round of 16 match on February 19, 2025, enabling Bayern to progress 3–2 on aggregate.
+Davies scored a 94th-minute equalizer against Celtic in the Champions League playoff round on February 18, 2025, enabling Bayern to progress 3–2 on aggregate.
 A month later, he sustained an ACL injury in his right knee during international break, which would sideline him for the rest of the 2024–25 season.
+Later that year, on December 9, he returned from his long injury layoff, coming on in a 3–1 Champions League win over Sporting CP.

+On April 19, 2026, Davies scored Bayern's third goal in a 4–2 win over VfB Stuttgart, a result that secured the club the 2025–26 Bundesliga title, his seventh league title with Bayern.